ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * **Primary or driving actor**.
 Actor that calls / initiates  request / sends message to the app / service.
 Actors can be primary in some scenarios, secondary in others
   * It is any actor that drives the SUD
   * Analogy: *A Driving Actor presses the gas pedal, initiating action*
 * **Secondary or driven actor**.
-A component or external system that the application interacts with to fulfill its tasks.
+A component or external system that the application interacts with to fulfil its tasks.
 It is “driven” by requests or commands from the application’s core
   * Analogy: *A Driven Actor is the engine or wheels, responding to the input to produce a result*
 * **Interactor**.
-Piece of software that interacts direcly with the port
+Piece of software that interacts directly with the port
   * Analogy 1: Conductor of an Orchestra.
 The interactor ensures the musicians (driving and driven actors) perform their roles in harmony to produce the desired music (application behavior)
   * Analogy 2.
 Switchboard Operator.
 It connects callers (driving actors) to the right lines (driven actors) based on the context of the request
 * **Interface**.
-Set of method definitions declsred by an actor.
+Set of method definitions declared by an actor.
 Specifies a contract
   * **Provided interface**.
 Defines the services offered by the app.
 Used by driving interactors, implemented by the app
     * Driving Actors (Adapters) interact with the provided interface of the application